Places to Stay in North Wales

-North Wales Accommodation - North Wales Cottages - Hotels - B&B - Caravan Parks
+North Wales Accommodation - Cottages - Hotels - B&B - Caravan Parks - Hostels

 Do you have a holiday in mind?
 Then please take a little time to view our lists of the very best North Wales holiday cottages and places to stay that will make your visit a thing to remember, with happy memories for years to come, perhaps you would like to stay in a coastal hotel overlooking a long sandy beach or a self catering apartment, a farmhouse bed and breakfast or a Caravan rental on a holiday park.
 For individuals, tourists, couples or families planning to visit on a business tour or a romantic weekend, whatever type of accommodation you have in mind we have a wonderful choice from which to book your next short break or a long family holiday?
 Whatever you are looking for, you are sure to find it here.
 We have cheap deals and bargain breaks on offer that you will only find on our site, from farmhouse b&b's to luxury coastal hotels, from budget hostels to country house spa hotels, along with a wide variety of attractions and beautiful landscapes that will keep you enthralled for the entire length of your stay.

-North Wales is known for its historic castles that provide a great insight into the medieval history of the region.
-The sandy beaches and beautiful coves around Anglesey and the Llyn Peninsula are important tourist destinations and beautiful towns like Llandudno, Caernarfon, Llangollen provide important tourist attractions.
+This area of Wales is known for its historic castles that provide a great insight into the medieval history of the region.
+The sandy beaches and beautiful coves around Anglesey and the Llyn Peninsula are important tourist destinations and beautiful towns like Llandudno, Caernarfon and Rhyl provide important tourist attractions.

 When it comes to exciting attractions, North Wales offers the ultimate experience.
 Whether you are on holiday, on a short break, or on an overnight stay; there simply isnt enough time to visit all that is on offer.
 Lively family parks, craft centres, art galleries, museums, scenic gardens, steam trains, stately homes, and castles, it has it all!
 Indulge in some family fun at any of the numerous events that take place all year round, or go and discover our rugged coastline.
 There is simply something for everyone.The pretty villages and coastal towns are well worth visiting.